 - Have Good Listening Ears: You may have heard this since grade school, but it applies to more than the classroom.
 You may think, “I don’t have to be the leader, but I can come up with all of the ideas”.
 This is a big no-no as well.
 Being open to the opposite talent’s ideas is essential.
 Learning to keep your mouth closed and ears listening will be an important skill if you want to become better at your craft and successful in your industry.

 - Map Out a Plan: Any time you participate in a labor-intensive collaboration, you should always have a solid plan before diving in.
 This may be anything from face-to-face meetings with your partner for a year, to emailing them for three months.
 Be sure to ask each other questions about everything, from budget to deadlines to aesthetics, and make sure to answer them.

 - Do Not Keep Quiet: If something doesn’t look good to you, or the collaborator’s suggestions will not represent your business well, stand up and give your honest opinion!
 Don’t shut out every one of your partner’s ideas, but don’t lie about your opinion.
 It will represent your company poorly, and you will leave the collaboration with regrets because you were too frightened to be honest.

 This post was inspired by the collaboration with my Austin Fashion Week Mash Up Team, a collection of multi-talented fashion industry professionals, that competed in the 6th Annual Austin Fashion Awards in April 2014.

-Follow me on Facebook and Twitter to see my latest fashion design processes and business practices.
-You can also view more of my collections on FaithbyJessica.com.
-Remember that you can reach out to me and other fashion entrepreneurs right here at Fashion Mingle.
+Follow me on Facebook and Twitter to see my latest designs and business practices.
+You can also view more of my collections on Jessicafaithmarshall.com.
+Remember that you can reach out to me and other fashion entrepreneurs right here on Fashion Mingle.